citp/privacy-policy-historical/o/oc/oct/octro.com.md

-> *The following text is extracted and transformed from the octro.com privacy policy that was archived on 2007-05-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070505172520id_/http%3A//www.octro.com/privacy.html%23privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the octro.com privacy policy that was archived on 2007-09-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070922024809id_/http%3A//www.octro.com/inner.php%3FlnkId%3D4) for the most accurate reproduction.*

 # Octro

 #### Copyright

-Copyright (c) 2006-2007 Octro, Inc.
+Copyright (c) 2006, 2007 Octro, Inc.

 No portion of the Octro, Inc. WWW sites may be copied or redistributed in any manner without the express written consent of Octro, Inc.

 #### Trademark

 Octro, OctroTalk, all other Octro software title names and their respective logos are trademarks of Octro Inc.

 Google, Google Talk and Gmail are the trademarks or registered trademarks of Google Inc or its subsidiaries.
 All other marks and product names may be the trademarks or registered trademarks of their respective owners.

+This web site, any Octro software and any Octro service are in no way affiliated with or endorsed by America Online, Inc. or ICQ, Inc. The marks AOL and AIM are registered trademarks of America Online, Inc.; the marks Instant Messenger and AOL Instant Messenger are service marks of America Online, Inc.; the mark ICQ is a registered mark of ICQ, Inc.

 #### Privacy Policy